-- 10. Turn the Winterization Valve 2 to 'Normal'.
+- 9. Turn water pump switch off. - 10.
+Turn the Winterization Valve 2 to "Normal".
 This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 11.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects and debris when not in use.